 How Hard Is AP Biology: 165 Real AP Bio Alumnae Share Their Experiences

-An impressive 98% of AP Environmental Science alumnae would recommend the class.
+An impressive 97% of AP Biology alumnae would recommend the class.

 The majority of the reviews focus on course enjoyment, understanding larger concepts and particular topics, the importance of regular studying, and helpful resources.